g-martens/ansible-references/config/README.md

 ## Tips to create an config file
-U can use the folling command to dump all the config settings that are available.
+U can use the following command to dump all the config settings that are available.

 ```bash
 ansible-config list